We love our Dachshunds with all of our hearts and want them to be with us as long as they can. You may be wondering how long that is though.

 There are a lot of factors that influence a Dachshund’s lifespan.
 One of them is how overweight they are.

-That’s not “more to love” or a “cute chubby little but…”.
-That’s fat and it is unhealthy for your dog.
+A chubby Dachshund is not “more to love” or a “cute”.
+That extra weight is fat and it’s unhealthy for your Dachshund.

 Here is a handy chart to asses your dog’s body condition from the Association of Pet Obesity and Prevention.